-The Office of the Associate Provost for International Activities supports much of MIT’s work around the world
+The Office of the Vice Provost for International Activities supports much of MIT’s work around the world

 To deliver on our mission of advancing knowledge, educating students, and serving the nation and the world, the Institute must fully commit to strong and open relationships with international partners.